locationtech/geomesa/docs/user/datastores/index_creation.rst

 For attribute indices, if secondary geometry and date attributes are specified, the secondary index will be Z3 or XZ3, as appropriate.
 If just a geometry is specified, the secondary index will be Z2 or XZ2, as appropriate.
-If just a date is specified, the secondary index will be an ordered temporal index.
+If just a date is specified, the secondary index will be a temporal index.

 The ID index does not correspond to any attribute, but it can be disabled through the feature-level user-data key ``id.index.enabled=false``.